hasura/react-apollo-todo/react-native-apollo/tutorial/basic-app/mutation-component-usage-insert.md

     import { Mutation } from 'react-apollo';
     ```

-2. Render the textbox using a `Mutation` component.
+3. Render the textbox using a `Mutation` component.
 You can do that by modifying the render method to use the mutation from the `Mutation` component.
+Call the `insert_todo` mutation function when the button is pressed.

     ```js